-Vision loss due to glaucoma cannot be recovered, so regular eye exams, which include eye pressure measurements, are important in older adults in order to catch and treat glaucoma early.
+Doctor’s Note: Vision loss due to glaucoma cannot be recovered, so regular eye exams, which include eye pressure measurements, are important in older adults in order to maintain eye health and catch and treat glaucoma early.
 Generally, patients with glaucoma require treatment for the rest of their life to slow or prevent blindness.

 There are several types of glaucoma, and specific symptoms depend on the type.
 Some examples of common symptoms include:

 Acute angle-closure glaucoma is a medical emergency.
-Contact an eye doctor immediately if experiencing symptoms of acute angle-closure glaucoma.
+Contact an optometrist immediately if you’re experiencing symptoms of acute angle-closure glaucoma.

 Treatment will depend on the patient and the type of glaucoma.
-Generally, glaucoma can be treated with eye drops, oral medication, or several types of surgery or laser therapy.
+Generally, glaucoma can be treated with eye drops, oral medication, or various kinds of surgery or laser therapy.

-If left untreated, glaucoma will cause blindness.
+Glaucoma causes blindness if left untreated.
 Even with treatment, about 15% of patients with glaucoma will become blind in at least one eye within 20 years of being diagnosed.
 Vision loss can be slowed or prevented if glaucoma is caught early and a treatment plan is developed immediately.

 If you’re suffering from glaucoma, schedule an eye exam with one of McDonald Optical’s premier Iowa City eye doctors, and we’ll make sure to get you in and see how we can help.

 Contact McDonald Optical at (319)-359-3307 or Book Online Here.